hacl-star/hacl-star/README.HACL.md

 # Warning

-While HACL* is used in several products such as Mozilla Firefox or Wireguard, we highly recommand to consult the authors before using HACL* in production systems.
+Although *HACL* is already used in several products such as Mozilla Firefox or Wireguard, we highly recommand to consult the authors before using HACL* in production systems.

 # Supported Cryptographic Algorithms